• Skip to primary navigation

 Step 6 - Bake

-Step 7 - Drizzle over the icing sugar glaze
+Step 7 - Drizzle With Glaze

-• You can buy store-bought self-raising flour from any supermarket (or make your own)
+• You can buy store-bought self-raising flour from any supermarket (or make your own).

 • Roll the dough out on a floured board until 5mm thick.